oasis-board-process-committee/TC-Process/under-development/tc-template-2.md

 # Annex C Safety, Security and Privacy Considerations

+(This annex forms an integral part of this Specification.)

 < Information about safety, security, and privacy considerations.
 These can be
 divided up into separate subsections as desired.
 All documents should have a security and privacy considerations section.
 Any specification that will need to register something with IANA MUST have this section filled out. >

 # Annex D References

+(This annex forms an integral part of this Specification.)

 This annex contains the normative and informative references that are used in this document.
 Normative references are specific (identified by date of